robotframework/robotframework-RFCP-syllabus/learning_objectives.md

 (K3) ... execute the test from the command line
 (K3) ... execute a set of tests from the command line

-(K1) ... identify and explain the status of test execution (K2) ... **understand** the difference between test and suite status (K2) ... give examples of how the suite state depends on the test state
+(K1) ...
+The Candidate shall understand difference between PASS, FAIL and SKIP execution statuses (K2) ... **understand** the difference between test and suite status (K2) ... give examples of how the suite state depends on the test state